Private, In-Home Tutoring in Dublin, Georgia

-SchoolTutoring Academy’s tutoring programs for Dublin students start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
-Our flagship tutoring programs are available starting at $199.99/month (about $25/hour) which include regular one-on-one tutoring, academic mentorship, bi-monthly progress reports, learning profiles, and parental conference calls.
+Get started with SchoolTutoring Academy’s tutoring programs for Dublin, Georgia students.
+Start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
+Our flagship tutoring programs are available starting at $199.99/month (about $25/hour)

 Students of Dublin attend Laurens County School System.
 Teaching and learning follow a set of student performance standards, Common Core Georgia Performance Standards, at every grade level that prepare students for what they need to know and be prepared for in the future.
 Problem solving and reasoning skills are emphasized as students make connections between concepts and real-world application.
 Students are further encouraged to participate in electives and extracurriculars of interest.